 Download this example as a Jupyter notebook or a Python script.

-Creating a Bill of Materials from an external data source#
+Create a BoM from an external data source#

-This example demonstrates how to use the bom_types sub-package to create a valid Granta MI XML BoM.
-This sub-package can be used to help construct a Granta 23/01-compliant XML BoM file to be used with the BoM queries provided by this package.
-The code in this example shows how to generate a BoM from a representative JSON data source, and so the general approach can be applied to data in other formats or provided by other APIs.
+This example shows how to use the bom_types subpackage to create a valid Granta MI XML BoM.
+This subpackage can be used to help construct a Granta 23/01-compliant XML BoM file to use with the BoM queries provided by this package.
+The code in this example shows how to generate a BoM from a representative JSON data source.
+The general approach can be applied to data in other formats or provided by other APIs.

-You can download the external data source used in this example here.
+You can download the external data source used in this example.

 The result of this example is a Granta 23/01-compliant XML BoM file that is suitable for sustainability analysis with the Granta MI BoM Analytics API.
-For further information about the expected content of XML BoMs, consult the online Granta MI documentation or your ACE representative.
+For more information on the expected content of XML BoMs, see the Granta MI documentation.

 Load the external data#